khongcodes/kh-illus-pofo/NOTES.md

 - [] deploy images on S3
 - [] copy paths to image metadata
+- [] delete image folder and remove references to imageArrays in views
 - [] deploy site on S3
 - [] update self code portfolio